-The fair value of listed available-for sale investments has been determined directly be reference to published price quotations in an active market.
+The fair value of listed available-for-sale investments has been determined directly by reference to published price quotations in an active market.

 The Group assesses at each reporting date whether there is objective evidence that an investment or a group of investments is impaired.
-In the case of share investments classified as available -for-sale, objective evidence would include a significant or prolonged decline in the fair value of the investment below its cost.
-The determination of what is "significant" or "prolonged" requires judgement, the Group evaluates, among other factors, historical share price movements and the duration or extent to which the fair value of an investment is less that its costs.
+In the case of share investments classified as available-for-sale, objective evidence would include a significant or prolonged decline in the fair value of the investment below its cost.
+The determination of what is "significant" or "prolonged" requires judgement.
+The Group evaluates, among other factors, historical share price movements and the duration or extent to which the fair value of an investment is less that its cost.

-Based on these criteria, the Company identified an impairment of \$542,909 on available-for-sale investment listed shares, which is recognised within finance costs in the income statement (Note 7 (c)).
+Based on these criteria, the Company identified an impairment of \$Nil (2012: \$542,909) on available-for-sale investment listed shares, which is recognised within finance costs in the income statement (Note 7 (c)).

 A reconciliation of the movement during the year is as follows:

-Cost: Opening balance - -
+Cost: Opening balance 151,492 -

-Movements (Note 15 & 16) 694,401 -
+Movements - 694,401

-Closing balance 694,401 -
+Closing balance 151,492 694,401

-Less: Allowance for impairment loss (Note 7 (c)) (542,909) -
+Less: Allowance for impairment loss (Note 7 (c)) - (542,909)

+Net loss on revaluation of available-for-sale financial assets (Note 21) (14,855) -

-Fair value at balance date 151,492 -
+Fair value at balance date 136,637 151,492